Multiple drawing multi-colour urns by stochastic approximation: Law of large numbers and central limit theorem for balanced urn schemes

 \subsection{Central limit theorem (Proof of Theorem~\ref{th:main}$(b)$)}

 To prove Theorem~\ref{th:main}$(b)$, the idea is again to apply standard theorems from the stochastic algorithms literature.
 We state here a weak version of a result by Zhang~\cite{Zhang16}.
 We also refer the reader to Laruelle \& Pag\`es~\cite[Appendix Theorem A.2]{LP}\footnote{There are different versions of this paper.
-We refer the reader to the ArXiV version \texttt{ArXiV:1101.2786}, which has been regularly updated by the authors.}. \begin{thm} Assume that $\theta_n$ satisfies the recursion~\eqref{eq:algosto} with $\gamma_n = \nicefrac1n$ and that there exists $\theta\in \mathbb R^d$ a stable zero of $f$ such that $\theta_n$ converges to $\theta$ with positive probability.
+We refer the reader to the ArXiV version \texttt{ArXiV:1101.2786}, which has been regularly updated by the authors.}. \begin{thm} Assume that $\theta_n$ satisfies the recursion where $f:\mathbb R^d \to \mathbb R^d$ is a differentiable non-null function, $\theta_0$ is a deterministic vector, for all $n\geq n_0$, $\Delta \hat M_n$ is an $\mathcal F_n$-increment martingale and $\hat \varepsilon_n$ is an $\mathcal F_n$-adapted remainder term.
+Assume in addition that there exists $\theta\in \mathbb R^d$ a stable zero of $f$ such that $\theta_n$ converges to $\theta$ with positive probability.
 Also assume that, for some $\delta>0$,

 where $\hat \Gamma$ is a deterministic symmetric positive semi-definite matrix and for some $\eta >0$

 Let $\hat \Lambda$ be the eigenvalue of $-\nabla f(\theta)$ with the largest real part.
 If we assume that $\theta_n$ converges almost surely to some deterministic limit $\theta$, then: \begin{itemize} \item If $\mathtt{Re}(\hat \Lambda)>\nicefrac{1}{2}$, then $\sqrt{n}(\theta_n-\theta) \stackrel{n\to \infty}{\longrightarrow} \mathcal N(0,\hat \Sigma)$ in distribution, where \end{itemize} Assume additionally that $f$ is twice differentiable, and that all Jordan blocks of $\nabla f(\theta)$ associated to $\hat \Lambda$ have size~1.
 Then: \begin{itemize} \item If $\mathtt{Re}(\hat\Lambda)=\nicefrac{1}{2}$, then $\displaystyle \sqrt{\frac{n}{\log n}}(\theta_n-\theta)\stackrel{n\to \infty}{\longrightarrow} \mathcal N(0,\hat \Sigma)$, in distribution, where